Strong Sure Screening of Ultra-high Dimensional Data with Interaction Effects: Introduction

-The remainder of this paper is outlined as follows: In Section \ref{prelims}, we introduce some general notation for the models we will be discussing.
-Section \ref{theory} will detail our proposed interaction screening method, including statements on the theoretical properties for said method.
+The remainder of this paper is outlined as follows: In Section \ref{theory}, we will detail our proposed interaction screening method, including statements on the theoretical properties for said method.
 This is followed by several numeric simulations in Section \ref{simulations}.
 Among many applications of interaction screening, perhaps the most prevalent is in genome-wide association studies (GWAS) for determining interactive (epistatic) effects between single nucleotide polymorphisms (SNPs).
 We too will demonstrate such an application in a real data analysis, also found in Section \ref{simulations}.
 In Section \ref{discuss} we provide concluding remarks on our method and our findings.
 Finally, Section \ref{proofSection} contains the proofs of the theorems presented in Section \ref{theory}.